-We are a non-profit, youth-focused organization that promotes the physical and emotional well-being of youth through psychological, educational, leadership, and transitional living services.
+We promote the physical and emotional well-being of youth through psychological, educational, leadership, and transitional living services in a residential community.

 The Nehemiah Project's group homes are licensed by the State of Wisconsin.